 In order to foster shifts in attitudes, norms and behaviors around gender and violence, many activists and practitioners working to prevent violence against women (VAW) facilitate critical reflection groups.
 These target particular groups of community members including men, women, couples, adolescents, religious leaders, service providers and teachers.
 They include more structured curriculum-based group training programs as well as more informal (but still systematic) conversations and activities with groups of community members.

-The most effective interventions tend to combine opportunities for the members of the groups to: (i)develop critical consciousness and reflect on their own beliefs and attitudes through exploring their personal experiences of gender, violence and power as well as listening to and developing empathy for the experiences of others; (ii)build new skills and practice behaviors to improve communication, enhance negotiation, and de-escalate conflict; (iii)develop a sense of cohesiveness, solidarity and belief in their power as a group to effect change.
-Group-based interventions require very skilled facilitation – something that many organizations have recognized over time through experience.
+The most effective interventions tend to combine opportunities for the members of the groups to: (i)develop critical consciousness and reflect on their own beliefs and attitudes through exploring their personal experiences of gender, violence and power, as well as listening to and developing empathy for the experiences of others; (ii)build new skills and practice behaviours to improve communication, enhance negotiation, and de-escalate conflict; (iii)develop a sense of cohesiveness, solidarity and belief in their power as a group to effect change.
+Group-based interventions require very skilled facilitation – something that many organisations have recognised over time through experience.

 - Bartel Doris